-If we presume technological update and the computation speed will increase, the effect of technological speedup is visible in table 2.2.
-The effect on polynomial algorithm is multiplicative, however for exponential algorithm, the technological speedup will increase the size of computable problem only slightly, this is reason why the problems with only exponential algorithm are denoted as intractable.
+If we presume that the technological update and computation speed will increase, the effect of the technological speedup is visible in Table 2.2.
+The effect on the polynomial algorithm is multiplicative.
+However, for the exponential algorithm, the technological speedup will only slightly increase the size of the computable problem.
+This is the reason why the problems with only exponential algorithm are denoted as intractable.